Ayaginu-Sue/PureWriter/README-en.md

 ### Escape characters

-Let's say, you want to insert an asterisk at the beginning of the line, but not want the line to become an unordered list, you add a backslash `\` before the asterisk.
+Let's say, you want to insert an asterisk at the beginning of the line, but do not want the line to become an unordered list, you add a backslash `\` before the asterisk.
 Markdown uses `\` for *escaping* charcters.
 That is, the symbols used by some syntax become themselves when rendering.

 For example, `\*Italic\*` in Markdown will be rendered as `*Italic*`.